OneIdentity/safeguard-api-tutorial/spp2-swagger/swagger-hol.md

     "ApplianceAdmin",
     "PolicyAdmin",
     "UserAdmin"],
-  "UserName": "billybob",
+  "Name": "billybob",
+  "PrimaryAuthenticationProviderId": {
-  "PrimaryAuthenticationProviderId": -1
+    "Id": -1
   }
+}
 ```

-Click on the `Try it now!` button to send your HTTP request.
+Click on the `Execute` button to send your HTTP request.

 The response will include a large JSON body representing the new user you just
 created.
 Take note of the "Id" field, because we will use that in the next